MoriTanosuke/blog/_posts/2014-04-10-featuring-posts-on-your-ghost-homepage.md

 title: "Featuring posts on your Ghost homepage"
 layout: post
 ---
-After waking up really early today :tired_face: I wanted give my Ghost blog homepage an overhaul.
+After waking up really early today 😴 I wanted give my Ghost blog homepage an overhaul.
 Because [I don't have a simple solution to exclude posts][0] based on a specific tag, I wanted to give *non-WOD* posts more room at the top of the page.

 Fortunately with [Ghost 0.4][1] you can *feature* a post and your theme can check for those featured post.
 My theme [kopis-ghost-theme][2] now includes code like this: